nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 EZSTATE is a Command Line Interface (CLI) desktop app designed specifically **real estate agents** who manage buyer and seller contacts, listings, and appointments.

-<br> You are part of the ideal target audience of EZSTATE if you meet the following characteristics:
+<br> **You are part of the ideal target audience of EZSTATE if you meet the following characteristics**:

 `Job`: Real Estate Agent focused on managing buyer and seller relationships `Typing ability`: Comfortable with typing speeds of ~80 WPM or higher